 Note that the university's general travel risk insurance covering employees while in travel status does not provide coverage to employees while piloting an aircraft.
 Consistent with the way travel is managed for personal autos, it is understood that the primary insurance for aircraft hull and liability shall be the responsibility of the owner of the aircraft or the employee if the employee is the owner.
 The cost to maintain this insurance is not recoverable beyond the mileage allowance that is paid.

-(c) Frequent flyer miles
+(c) Frequent flyer miles and hotel reward programs

 (d) Airport transportation and parking